We Asked Women What They Find Attractive on Tinder

 Have you gotten any dates out of it yet?

 Once, almost.
-That guy was pretty hot, but before the date he said, “I have to admit something: I did gain a bit of weight recently.”
+That guy was pretty fit but before the date he said: “I have to admit something; I did gain a bit of weight recently.”
 And of course I’d heard the stories about guys who were a lot slimmer in their pictures than in real life, so I ended up turning him down.

 IRIS, 20, BUCHAREST